interias/PRINTCHECK/README.md

 ## Error Handling

 The script provides verbose output to help diagnose any issues during execution.
-If a file fails to generate a preview (e.g., due to an invalid STL format), it will be reported in the console, and the file will still appear in the checklist with "Preview Missing" noted.
+If a file fails to generate a preview (e.g., due to an invalid STL format), it will retry up to 10 times.
+Failed previews will be reported in the log file and noted in the checklist.

+## Version History

+- **v1.0.0 (2024-10-26)**: Initial release
+    - Added automatic checklist generation with 3D previews.
+    - Implemented color-coding based on file name patterns.
+    - Provided Excel output with structured folder organization.

+- **v2.0.0 (2024-10-27)**: Updates and improvements
+    - Added support for entering the STL folder path via command line or manual input.
+    - Improved logging: log messages are collected and written to a timestamped log file.
+    - Created a "logs" directory for storing log files.
+    - Changed to use a temporary directory for storing STL previews, which are deleted after execution.
+    - Added progress bar using tqdm for better user feedback during STL file processing.
+    - Added retries to create_3d_preview to make it more stable, as the backend pyglet can fail occasionally.

 ## Contributing